-- (a) modifies computer equipment or supplies that are used or intended to be used in a computer, computer system or computer network; - (b) takes possession of, damages or destroys a computer, computer system, computer network, or computer supplies used or intended to be used in a computer, computer system or computer network or impairs the operation of any of the aforesaid.

-337E.
-(1) If any act is committed outside Malta which, had it been committed in Malta, would have constituted an offence against the provisions of this Sub-title, it shall, if the commission affects any computer, software, data or supporting documentation which is situated in Malta or is in any way linked or connected to a computer in Malta, be deemed to have been committed in Malta.

-(2) Notwithstanding sub-article (1), if the offence is committed partially outside Malta and which had it been committed in Malta constituted an offence contrary to the provisions of this Sub-title, said offence shall be deemed to have been committed in Malta.

-337F.
-(1) Without prejudice to any other penalty established under this Sub-title, any person who contravenes any of the provisions of this Sub-title shall be guilty of an offence and shall be liable on conviction to a fine (multa) not exceeding twenty-three thousand and two hundred and ninety-three euro and seventy-three cents ((23,293.73)) or to imprisonment for a term not exceeding four years, or to both such fine and imprisonment.

-(2) The penalty shall be increased to a fine (multa) of not less than five hundred euro (\notin 500) and not exceeding one hundred and fifty thousand euro (\notin 150,000) or to imprisonment for a term from twelve months to ten years, or to both such fine and imprisonment in each of the following cases where the offence:
+- (a) modifies computer equipment or supplies that are used or intended to be used in a computer, computer system or computer network; - (b) takes possession of, damages or destroys a computer, computer system, computer network, or computer supplies used or intended to be used in a computer, computer system or computer network or impairs the operation of any of the aforesaid. - 337E.
+If any act is committed outside Malta which, had it been committed in Malta, would have constituted an offence against the provisions of this Sub-title, it shall, if the commission affects any computer, software, data or supporting documentation which is situated in Malta or is in any way linked or connected to a computer in Malta, be deemed to have been committed in Malta. - 337F.
+(1) Without prejudice to any other penalty established under this Sub-title, any person who contravenes any of the provisions of this Sub-title shall be guilty of an offence and shall be liable on conviction to a fine (multa) not exceeding twenty-three thousand and two hundred and ninety-three euro and seventy-three cents (23,293.73) or to imprisonment for a term not exceeding four years, or to both such fine and imprisonment. - (2) The penalty shall be increased to a fine (multa) of not less than five hundred euro ( $\in$ 500) and not exceeding one hundred and fifty thousand euro ( $\in$ 150,000) or to imprisonment for a term from twelve months to ten years, or to both such fine and imprisonment in each of the following cases where the offence: - (a) constitutes an act which is in any way detrimental to any function or activity of Government, or hampers, impairs or interrupts in any manner whatsoever the provision of any public service or utility, whether or

-hardware.
+Misuse of hardware.
 Added by: III.2001.27.